 Supervision is a significant expense, and one which schools rarely warn you about prior to graduation.
 Many supervisors charge their hourly rate.
 Although DORA allows anyone with post licensure experience to be a supervisor, you would be wise to choose someone with significantly more experience and a proven track record in running a successful practice both financially and therapeutically.
 Alas, we also charge more than those just starting out!

-I mitigate this by providing both a small group and individual supervision, and also stagger my fees based on the number of client hours you do in a week.
-Thus, as you’re beginning, you can spend most of your supervision in group (with others in the same terrified boat!) and, once a month, be responsible for a lower individual supervision fee.
-As your practice grows, I will expect the balance to shift from group to individual, and the frequency of supervision hours to increase…and at this point, you’ll be more able to afford the higher fee.
-The group fee ranges from $40-60, and the individual, from $70-100.
+I mitigate this by staggering my fees based on the number of client hours you do in a week, up through the first year.
+As your practice grows, I will expect the frequency of supervision hours to increase…and at this point, you’ll be more able to afford the higher fee.
+The individual fee ranges from $80-120.